A practical framework for analyzing high-dimensional QKD setups

-Since the second term is purely classical and can be directly calculated from Alice's and Bob's data, we focus on the first term which can be lower bounded by the min-entropy, $H(X|E)_{\rho}\geq H_{\textrm{min}}(X|E)_{\rho}$.
+Since the second term is purely classical and can be directly calculated from Alice's and Bob's data, we focus on the first term, which can be lower bounded by the min-entropy, $H(X|E)_{\rho}\geq H_{\textrm{min}}(X|E)_{\rho}$.
 The latter is connected to the logarithm of Eve's average probability of guessing Alice's key string correctly, $H_{\textrm{min}}(X|E)_{\rho} = -\log_2\left(p_{\textrm{guess}}\right)$.
-Thus, in order to lower bound the asymptotic secure key rate, it suffices to find a way of calculating Eve's average guessing probability.
+Thus, to lower the asymptotic secure key rate, it suffices to find a way of calculating Eve's average guessing probability.
 We can formulate (see, for example, Ref. \cite{Doda_2021}) the average guessing probability as an optimization problem, where we maximize the probability that Eve guesses Alice's measurement outcome correctly over all purifications $\rho_{ABE}$ (which we assume to be held by Eve) of Alice's and Bob's shared state $\rho_{AB}$ and over all possible measurements $\{E^e\}_e$ Eve might carry out, constrained by physical requirements and Alice's and Bob's observations.